 This work provides the following tropes:

-- The Alleged Car: The truck Moses trades his 1936 Ford Convertible for.
+- The Alleged Car: The truck Moze trades his 1936 Ford Convertible for.

-- Children Are Innocent: Ha ha.
-Basically explains why Moses and Addie do business that well.
+- Children Are Innocent: Ha, ha.
+Basically explains why Moze and Addie do business that well.

 - Deliberately Monochrome